skylarshaffer/skylarshaffer/README.md

 - skylarshaffer.com - My portfolio website
 - A novel GraphQL introspection exploit.

-If any of those pique your interest, please talk to me about them! :)
+If any of those pique your interest, ask me about them! :)

 ## :link: Links